Regularization in Data-driven Predictive Control: A Convex Relaxation Perspective: Numerical experiments

-We perform two sets of experiments: 1) an LTI system with noisy measurement \cite{fiedler2021relationship} and 2) another nonlinear system with noise-free measurement \cite{dorfler2022bridging} (corresponding to ``variance" error and ``bias" error, per \cite{dorfler2022bridging}).
-Our results show the superior performance of \method{O-DDPC} in both systems.
-We also see that the indirect method performs better under the ``variance" error, while the direct \method{DDPC} variants have superior performance under the ``bias" error.
+We perform two sets of experiments in this section: 1) an LTI system with noisy measurement \cite{fiedler2021relationship} (``variance" error) and 2) another nonlinear system with noise-free measurement \cite{dorfler2022bridging} (``bias" error).
+An additional example of controlling a two-wheeled robot using \method{DDPC} variants is provided in Appendix \ref{appendix:two-wheeled-robot}.
+We see that the indirect method performs better on the non-deterministic LTI system under the ``variance" error, while the direct \method{DDPC} variants have superior performance on the nonlinear system under the ``bias" error.
 This finding is consistent with \cite{dorfler2022bridging}.
+Furthermore, our results show the superior performance of \method{A-DDPC} in both systems.
+For hyperparameter selection, we perform a grid search for $\lambda_g$ and $\lambda_1$ over a broad range for the non-deterministic LTI system: we use the realized cost as the evaluation metric and choose a region that yields relatively good performance.
+The selected parameters are further tuned in the nonlinear example to enhance numerical stability.